 As we’ve all been wearing masks over the past year, many of us have realized that our breath might not smell that great.
-While gum or mints can be handy in a bind, they are definitely only a temporary fix for bad breath (halitosis) Many people suffer from bad breath, but it can cause embarrassment or in severe cases, even anxiety.
-It can also have an effect on self esteem.
-Knowing how to treat and prevent bad breath is an important part of overall self hygiene.
+While gum or mints can be handy in a bind, they are only a temporary fix for bad breath (halitosis) Many people suffer from bad breath, but it can cause embarrassment or in severe cases, even anxiety.
+It can also affect self-esteem.
+Knowing how to treat and prevent bad breath is an important part of overall self-hygiene.
 Let’s discuss some common causes of bad breath and how to address them.

 Poor Oral Hygiene/Lack of Professional Dental Care

-Both smoking and smokeless tobacco can add their own kind of bad breath.
-They also greatly increase the risk of gum disease, which again produces its own halitosis.
+Both smoking and smokeless tobacco can add their kind of bad breath.
+They also greatly increase the risk of gum disease, which again produces halitosis.

 Nose & Throat Conditions

 These conditions can include, post-nasal drip, allergies, sinus infections, acid reflux, tonsillitis, or tonsil stones.
 Tonsil stones are small white/yellow bits of food and debris covered in bacteria that become trapped in the folds of the tonsils and have a foul smell.
 These stones can become dislodged on their own and you may be able to see them upon close examination.

 While this list isn’t all-encompassing, it’s a good place to start to try and get your bad breath under control.
 If you notice that you are suffering from bad breath or you’re chewing more gum than normal, it’s a good time to look at your habits.
 If you feel like you’re doing everything you can with your homecare but still can’t get a handle on bad breath odor, please discuss your concerns with your dentist and/or hygienist at your next appointment!